 Many people lose a fair amount of weight quickly on the keto diet, often 10-15 pounds, but then hit a plateau and can’t lose any more.
 In addition, they start to feel “blah” and lose energy.
 They may experience joint pain, headaches, depression, and diminished mental clarity.
 This could be the reason why many people quit the keto diet too early.
 What causes this and how can it be avoided?

-As mentioned above, when engaging on a keto diet you will begin to lose fat, which mobilizes heavy metals and other toxins and releases them back into the circulation.
+As mentioned above, when engaging on a keto diet you will begin to lose fat, which mobilizes heavy metals and other toxins and releases them back into circulation.
 Studies have shown that the accumulation of heavy metals, which are stored mainly in fat, might be a significant contributor to obesity which makes us overweight in the first place.(2) When weight loss is very rapid, the levels of toxins and heavy metals released from fat back into blood circulation can overwhelm our ability to remove them from our bodies (detoxification).
 In addition, these heavy metals may prevent you from losing weight.

 Mercury, lead, and other heavy metals are known inhibitors of energy production in mitochondria.
 This process can become frustrating, but there are things you can do to eliminate this problem.
-There are a couple key steps you can take:
+There are a couple of key steps you can take:

 • Neutralize—The first step in feeling better and overcoming the effects of circulating heavy metals is to neutralize them.
 Our bodies use glutathione as the main molecule and defender for this very purpose.
 Glutathione attaches to heavy metals but also to other “organotoxins”—BPA, pesticides, mold toxins, and more—and deactivates them.
 This process is called “conjugation” and is a key step in what is called Phase 2 of the detoxification pathways our bodies use.
 Conjugation with glutathione not only also makes these toxins more water-soluble and, in the process, helps our bodies eliminate them through bile and urine.